-The PSA Board has eight Board Members, including four office bearers; President, Vice-President, Treasurer and Company Secretary.
+The PSA Board may comprise up to eleven Board Members, including four office bearers; President, Vice-President, Treasurer and Company Secretary.
 Find out about the Board Members here.

 To establish and maintain public confidence in the professionalism, honesty, ability and integrity of a professional speaker is fundamental to the future success of Professional Speakers Australia, its members and the profession of speaking.

 To this end, members have adopted and as a condition of membership, agree to abide by this Code of Professional Ethics.